St Michael and All Angels, Mitchel Troy: Interior

-The church has a richly-detailed Victorian interior resulting from the patronage of the Beaufort estate.
-The nave roof is supported by pitch pine, arch-braced collar trusses.

-In the south aisle, on one side of the doorway is a Norman tub font which was recovered from the Rectory garden.
-On the other side is an elaborate marble font, designed by Prichard, decorated with water lilies, passion flowers and netted fish.
+The generous patronage of the Beauforts led to Prichard creating a sumptuously-decorated interior.
+In the south aisle, there is a Norman font which was recovered from the rectory garden.
+On the other side is an elaborate marble font, designed by Prichard, decorated with fish and flowers.
 To the west of the doorway, a large inscription on the wall reads "To the Glory of God this church of St Michael and All Angels, built AD1208, was reconstructed Aug 4th AD 1876."

-During the 19th century reconstruction, an ancient stone altar was unearthed at the end of the South aisle, with five consecration crosses representing the five wounds of Christ.
+During the 19th century reconstruction, an ancient stone altar was discovered in the South aisle, with five consecration crosses representing the five wounds of Christ.
 The slab was remounted under the East window of the south aisle, serving as an altar for the Lady chapel.
-Also uncovered during the reconstruction was a stone which had been used as a piscina, but was discovered to be the lid of a child's coffin of early date.
-The stone is now set in the wall of the south aisle.
-At the end of the north aisle is a black marble reproduction of The Last Supper.
+Also uncovered during the reconstruction was a stone which had been used as a piscina, but which was, in fact, the lid of a child's coffin.
+At the end of the north aisle is a reproduction of The Last Supper in marble.

-Some notable stone corbels can be found on the walls of the church.
-Above the nave the corbels bear a portcullis (the Beaufort heraldic badge) and St. George's cross (at the time of reconstruction the church belonged to the Church of England).
-On the outside of the organ chamber are five decorative corbels depicting an owl, a daffodil, a hawk, a flower and a nest of small birds being fed by their mother.
-On the south wall is an otter with a fish.

-The choir stalls originally had carved figures of angels with musical instruments, but these were stolen in 1995.
-They have since been replaced by finials showing oak, ash, holly, ivy, hawthorn and bramble.

-Opposite the entrance is a stained glass window dedicated to the Reverend Everett who supervised the reconstruction of the church.
-In the south wall is a window dedicated to the wife of the Reverend Sneyd who gave the Lady Chapel in memory of his son.
-In the north and south aisles are windows dedicated to two soldiers who died in the South African wars.
-In the west end of the chancel are windows dedicated to the wife and daughter of the Reverend Talbot and the east window represents the Ascension.
-At the west end is a window dedicated to General E. H. Somerset of the Beaufort family who died in 1886.

-Inside the tower, there are three historic bells which are inscribed: